sugaryourcoffee/secondhand/doc/database.md

     $ mysql -upierre -p

+We can list all databases with `mysql> show databases;`

 Then we select the database

-    myslq>use secondhand-production
+    myslq>use secondhand_production

     Database changed

-First we list all tables
+First we list all tables with `mysql> show tables;`

     +---------------------------------+